-3.3 Linear regression experiments: overparametrization, low rank, random initialization
+3.3 Linear regression experiments

-We consider the case of a linear, overparametrized one layer network with input dimension d > N. We assume that the learning rate of GD is set $\eta = 0.5 \max(svd)$.
-The learning rate for SGD is the same at initialization and then decays as $\approx \frac{1}{\sqrt{t}}$ (see Appendix E) where t is epochs.
-It is well-known that SGD and GD converge to the regularized solutions (which is the minimum norm solution for $\lambda \to 0$) at the same rate when W is initialized from $W_0 = 0$ (see Figure A.1 in Appendix).
-We also initialize W_0 to be a random matrix of small norm.
-In this case (see Figure A.2), the small singular values decay to zero for SGD much faster (per epoch, but not for each minibatch!) than for GD.
+We consider the case of a linear, overparametrized, one layer network with input dimension d > N. We assume that the learning rate of GD is set $\eta = 0.5 \max(svd)$.
+The learning rate for SGD is the same at initialization and then decays as $\approx \frac{1}{\sqrt{t}}$ (see Appendix D) where t is epochs.
+It is well-known that SGD and GD converge to the regularized solutions (which is the minimum norm solution for $\lambda \to 0$) at a similar rate when W is initialized from $W_0 = 0$ (see Figure A.1 in Appendix).
+The situation is different when we initialize W_0 to be a random matrix of small norm.
+In this case (see Figure A.2), the small singular values decay to zero for SGD much faster (per epoch) than for GD.
 At the same time the norm of the gradient is almost always larger for SGD than GD - as expected from Equation 5.
-The small singular values are almost always much smaller for SGD than GD: there is a strong per epoch shrinkage of small eigenvalues for SGD vs GD, which is correlated with increasing gradient noise - that is norm of $\|\dot{W}\|$ - and with λ .
-This effect is qualitatively similar to a bias towards low rank1.
-SGD maintains its bias in the case the problem is to find a small number of active regressors among many useless coordinates (see Figure A.3).
-Online gradient descent in which each example is used only once (just one epoch for GD and SGD) gives similar results (Figure A.4).
-Figure A.5 shows the asymptotic noise in the training of SGD that does not decrease (for constant η).
-Notice that the update equations used here are deterministic running through the data from 1 to N: this is equivalent to randomly choosing a minibatch without repetition until all data are sampled.
+The small singular values are almost always much smaller for SGD than GD: there is a strong per epoch shrinkage of small eigenvalues for SGD vs GD, which is correlated with increasing gradient noise